WISVCH/nwerc-2024/content/news/nwerc-conclusion.md

 12. **🥶** (Chalmers University of Technology)
 13. **addicted (òvó)** (Saarland University)

-We apologize for mistakenly announcing that Test2 had qualified for the EUC.
-Due to the rule that only one team per institution can advance, the team addicted (òvó) from Saarland University has qualified instead.
+We apologize for mistakenly announcing during the Award Ceremony that team **Test2** (Oxford) had qualified for the EUC.
+Due to the rule that only one team per institution can advance, the team **addicted (òvó)** from Saarland University has qualified instead.

 In the coming weeks, we will make the photos and home directories available.
-The photos will be linked on this page, and we will notify all participants via email once they are accessible.
+The photos will be linked on our website, and we will notify all participants via email once they are accessible.